Huegoxaga/notes/finance/related-concepts.md

 - It has a downward sloping demand curve which is the market demand curve, and firm has the power to choose the price at which it sells its product
 - For maximize profit, firms will expand output until its marginal revenue is equal to its marginal cost, the quantity then will determine the market price based on the market demand curve
 - Long run positive economic profits can exist, because no other firm can join and change the market supply
+- At average cost pricing, a monopolist earns zero economic profit
+- At marginal cost pricing, a monopolist makes an economic loss.
 - there can be a few reasons for monopolies:
   - Firstly very high barriers to entry protect a monopoly producer from competition
   - copyrights and patents also protect a monopoly from competition